radicallyopensecurity/password-training/README.md

 This attack will allow us to view what websites the clients connected to the network are requesting.
 Open up the **urlsnarf** block and in the **Controls** select the **eth0** interface since we are using that as our internet uplink, and hit **Start**.
 You should be able to see any URL that a client is requesting show up in the **Output** window at the bottom.
 Please note that we are not yet doing any SSL stripping attacks so we won't be able to see any HTTPS requests yet.

 ![](Images/Screenshot_urlsnarfresults.png)
-Image: Screenshot of urlsnarf results page
+Image: Screen shot of urlsnarf results page

 We can use the **trapcookies** infusion to do much the same thing but with HTTP cookies instead.
 This is very useful since cookies often will contains session keys for any website where our target is currently logged in.
 This often means we can use this secret token to log in to the website as the target user.